What an HO-3 Insurance Policy Covers

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Most people need home insurance to cover any potential damages to their home or personal property.
+Most people need home insurance to cover potential damages to their home or personal property.
 Many types of home insurance policies exist, but the special form, or HO-3, is the most common.

 HO-3 policies provide more comprehensive protection by covering a broader range of perils.
 Mortgage lenders require homeowners insurance since coverage can also include the cost of materials and labor to rebuild your home in the event of a total loss.